 Running runspider from inside an existing Scrapy project can pull in that project's settings, middleware, and pipelines instead of a neutral standalone configuration.

-4. Read the exported rows to confirm that each CSV row became one Scrapy item.
+4. Read the exported rows and confirm that each CSV row became one Scrapy item.

 $ cat products.jsonl

-Each line should contain one parsed item, which makes .jsonl easy to inspect, diff, or stream into later processing.
+Each line should contain one parsed item, which keeps the export easy to inspect, diff, or hand to later processing.